 HSHS St. Mary's medical experts say most burns are at a first-degree level, which means it affects the outer layer of skin and can be treated at home with cool (not ice cold) water, aloe and over-the-counter ibuprofen or aspirin.

 More serious second- and third-degree burns affect the outer layer of skin and the underlying tissue which can cause swelling, blistering and blackened skin, and may require hospitalization if the skin cells are damaged.

-HSHS St. John's and the CPSC recommend these 10 grilling safety tips:
+HSHS St. Mary's and the CPSC recommend these 10 grilling safety tips:

 - Clean your grill often.
 A buildup of grease and fat can cause a fire.